 Miranda Paul is an award-winning author of more than a dozen fiction and nonfiction books for children.
 Miranda is a frequent presenter at schools and is a co-founding member of We Need Diverse Books.

 Isatou Ceesay is an environmental activist and entrepreneur who formed Njau Recycling and Income Generating Group to help tackle plastic pollution in her community and in other parts of The Gambia.

 Miranda and Isatou have presented together at the Library of Congress Young Readers Center.

 Interview with Miranda:

-Doug Beetle: How did you learn about Isatou’s work on reusing plastic bags, and what about her work inspired you to write her story?
+Mongabay Kids: How did you learn about Isatou’s work on reusing plastic bags?
+And what about her work inspired you to write her story?